camaraproject/Governance/ProjectStructureAndRoles.md

 **Working Groups**

-Community rallying points are used to facilitate discussions/work regarding topics that are short-lived or that span multiple sub-projects.

-Working groups are primarily used to facilitate topics of discussion that are in scope for the Telco Global API Project but that cross sub-project lines.
+Working groups are primarily used to facilitate topics of discussion that are in scope for the Telco Global API Project but that are short-lived or that span multiple sub-projects.
 If a subset of community members wants to get together and discuss a topic, they can do so with forming a Working Group.
 The steering committee decides upon implementing or removing working groups.

 Working groups are documented in sub directories of the WG folder.
 Each working group must have a README.md file (with a description of the working group).